US stock indexes jump following big gains in Europe

 Stocks in Europe also turned sharply higher.
 Italy's main stock index rallied after Standard & Poor's did not lower the country's credit rating.

 Stocks have plunged since early October and trading has been especially volatile the last few days.
-The S&P 500 stage a big rally Thursday, and then gave up virtually all of those gains Friday before climbing Monday.
-The S&P 500 is down 7.6 percent this month, which would be its worst monthly loss since May 2010.
+The S&P 500 staged a big rally Thursday, and then gave up virtually all of those gains Friday before climbing Monday.
+The S&P 500 is down 7.5 percent this month, which would be its worst monthly loss since May 2010.

-EUROPE: Italy's FTSE MIB index rose 2.4 percent after Standard & Poor's did not downgrade the company's credit rating any further.
+EUROPE: Italy's FTSE MIB index rose 2.6 percent after Standard & Poor's did not downgrade the company's credit rating any further.
 Italy's new government plans to ramp up spending and European Union leaders have demanded it change its plans.
-Germany's DAX jumped 1.8 percent after Merkel said she won't seek a new term.
-She has been chancellor of Germany for 18 years.
+Germany's DAX jumped 2 percent after Merkel said she won't seek a new term.
+She has been chancellor of Germany since 2005, and is also stepping down as leader of her party after 18 years.

 ASIA: Tokyo's Nikkei 225 sank 0.2 percent and Seoul's Kospi lost 1.5 percent.
 Hong Kong's Hang Seng advanced 0.4 percent.